Triforcedrake/AwesomeProject/README.md

 //Installation
 To install, download the main master project file and unzip it where you want it.
-Use a command prombt to navigate to the source level of the file (the one with the App.js file) From there, run "$ npm install" and wait for it to finish.
+Use a command prombt to navigate to the source level of the file (the one with the App.js file) From there, run
+'''
+$ npm install
+'''
+and wait for it to finish.
-After that it should be possible to run the project on the Android device of your choosing by way of, "$React-Native Run-Android."
+After that it should be possible to run the project on the Android device of your choosing by way of,
+'''
+$React-Native Run-Android
+'''

 The project was tested and run succesfully on a Samsung Galaxy Phone (Android 5.1.1, API 22) And a Nexus 5X API Oreo 27 virtual device.